 Parts of Walsall are affected by environmental problems.
 In Darlaston, Willenhall, Moxley, the Town Centre and Rushall, some sites are affected by potential contamination and ground instability as a result of the legacy of historic industrial and mining activities.
-Figure
+Figure 14 below shows the extent of known former landfill sites and areas which have been subject to heavy industry in the past, where contamination may be present.
+Recent viability and deliverability studies carried out as part of the evidence for the SAD and AAP have taken into account the existence of such problems on the sites evaluated.
+10 In practice, most sites affected are likely to be capable of being remediated and developed.

-8 As defined in Annex 2 of the National Planning Policy Framework (NPPF) (March 2012).
+As defined in Annex 2 of the National Planning Policy Framework (NPPF) (March 2012).

-9 See Walsall SAD & AAP Minerals Study (2015), Amec Foster Wheeler: www.walsall.gov.uk/local_plans/evidence.htm
+See Walsall SAD & AAP Minerals Study (2015), Amec Foster Wheeler: www.walsall.gov.uk/local\plans/evidence.htm